-Rose Ors of ClientSmart spoke to Dan Lange, Executive Sponsor Partner for Deloitte Legal Business Services, on how corporate legal departments can join the technologically-driven revolution.
+In the new Upfront & Personal, we speak to Dan Lange, Executive Sponsor Partner for Deloitte Legal Business Services, about how corporate legal departments can join the technologically-driven revolution

 Rose Ors: There has been much talk about the legal industry’s need to join the Fourth Industrial Revolution, with much of that focusing on digital transformation.
 What does “digital transformation” mean in the context of a corporate legal department?